davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

   return None
 ```

-If the expansion process results in several expanded entities, we filter out candidates from the CB with a similarity of 1.0 to the expanded entity, and if there is only one, that candidate is chosen.
+If the expansion process results in several expanded entities, we filter out candidates from the KB with a similarity of 1.0 to the expanded entity, and if there is only one, that candidate is chosen.
 In any other case not described here, no candidate is selected.

 Algorithm 2 describes this procedure using the text of the news item.